jlangston/SublimeHowDoI/README.md

 Look for How Do I: code search in command palette entery query and the response is shown in a new tab or view when the query returns

-Change Log
-1. Rewrite much of the code base to make it compatible with ST3.
-Borrowed some codes from kemayo's sublime-text-2-goto-documentation at https://github.com/kemayo/sublime-text-2-goto-documentation.git
-2. Add support of howdoi options except --color since ST3 have better syntax highlight scheme.
-3. Add status message for user notification
-4. Add main menu of Preferences

 # Install
 Until this is availible on package control you'll have to either git clone: https://github.com/jlangston/SublimeHowDoI into your packages folder or